aiXander/CLIP_assisted_data_labeling/README.md

 Specify a cosine-similarity threshold and remove duplicate images from the dataset

 ### 03_label_images.py
+This script only works on a single image folder with no subfolders!
-Simple labeling interface using opencv that support re-ordering the images based on predicted labels
+Simple labeling interface using opencv that support re-ordering the images based on predicted labels Label an image using they numkeys [0-9] on the keyboard Go forward and backwards using the arrow keys <-- / -->

 ### 04_train_model.py
 Train a simple FC-neural network based on the flattened CLIP-crop embeddings to regress / classify the image labels
+Flow:
+	- first optimize hyperparameters using eg --test_fraction 0.15
+	- finally do a final training run using all the data

 ### 05_predict_labels.py
 Predict the labels for the entire image dataset using the trained model